chirpy2605/voron/V0/Dragon_Burner/README.md

 ## Heatsink Thermistor:

-Each cowl includes a hole at the top to insert a thermistor.
+Each hotend mount includes a hole at the top to insert a thermistor.
 With this in place, klipper can track the temperature of the heatsink to watch for heat creep from the heatbreak.
 You can have klipper abort and shutdown before your whole toolhead melts!
 You only need a simple klipper entry for the appropriate pin on your MCU, e.g.:

 ```
 [temperature_sensor Heatsink]